-New and revised IFRSs Effective for annual periods beginning on or after Amendments to IAS 1 and IAS 8 on the definition of material These amendments to IAS 1, 'Presentation of financial statements', and IAS 8, 'Accounting policies, changes in accounting estimates and errors', and consequential amendments to other IFRSs: i) use a consistent definition of materiality throughout IFRSs and the Conceptual Framework for Financial Reporting; ii) clarify the explanation of the definition of material; and iii) incorporate some of the guidance in IAS 1 about immaterial information.
+Effective for annual periods beginning on New and revised IFRSs or after Amendments to IAS 1 and IAS 8 on the definition of material These amendments to IAS 1, 'Presentation of financial statements', and IAS 8, 'Accounting policies, changes in accounting estimates and errors', and consequential amendments to other IFRSs: i) use a consistent definition of materiality throughout IFRSs and the Conceptual Framework for Financial Reporting; ii) clarify the explanation of the definition of material; and iii) incorporate some of the guidance in IAS 1 about immaterial information.
 1 January 2020

-Notes to the condensed interim financial information for three months period ended 31 March 2020 (continued)
+Notes to the condensed interim financial information for the six months period ended 30 June 2020 (continued)

-2 Application of new and revised International Financial Reporting Standards (IFRS) (continued)

-2.1 New and revised IFRS applied in the condensed interim financial information (continued)
+- 2 Application of new and revised International Financial Reporting Standards (IFRS) (continued) - 2.1 New and revised IFRS applied in the condensed interim financial information (continued)

-Effective for annual periods beginning on or after

-New and revised IFRSs

-Amendments to the conceptual framework

-The IASB has issued a revised Conceptual Framework which will be used in standard-setting decisions with immediate effect.

-Key changes include:

-- increasing the prominence of stewardship in the objective of financial reporting - reinstating prudence as a component of neutrality - defining a reporting entity, which may be a legal entity, or a portion of an entity - revising the definitions of an asset and a liability - removing the probability threshold for recognition and adding guidance on derecognition - adding guidance on different measurement basis, and - stating that profit or loss is the primary performance indicator and that, in principle, income and expenses in other comprehensive income should be recycled where this enhances the relevance or faithful representation of the financial statements.
+New and revised IFRSs Effective for annual periods beginning on or after Amendments to the conceptual framework The IASB has issued a revised Conceptual Framework which will be used in standard-setting decisions with immediate effect.
+Key changes include: increasing the prominence of stewardship in the objective of financial reporting reinstating prudence as a component of neutrality defining a reporting entity, which may be a legal entity, or a portion of an entity revising the definitions of an asset and a liability removing the probability threshold for recognition and adding guidance on derecognition adding guidance on different measurement basis, and stating that profit or loss is the primary performance indicator and that, in principle, income and expenses in other comprehensive income should be recycled where this enhances the relevance or faithful representation of the financial statements.
 No changes will be made to any of the current accounting standards.
 However, entities that rely on the Framework in determining their accounting policies for transactions, events or conditions that are not otherwise dealt with under the accounting standards will need to apply the revised Framework from 1 January 2020.
 These entities will need to consider whether their accounting policies are still appropriate under the revised Framework.
+1 January 2020 Amendment to IFRS 16, 'Leases' - Covid-19 related rent concessions As a result of the coronavirus (COVID-19) pandemic, rent concessions have been granted to lessees.
+Such concessions might take a variety of forms, including payment holidays and deferral of lease payments.
+On 28 May 2020, the IASB published an amendment take a variety of forms, including payment holidays and deferral of lease payments.
+On 28 May 2020, the IASB published an amendment to IFRS 16 that provides an optional practical expedient for lessees from assessing whether a rent concession related to COVID-19 is a lease modification.
+Lessees can elect to account for such rent concessions in the same way as they would if they were not lease modifications.
+In many cases, this will result in accounting for the concession as variable lease payments in the period(s) in which the event or condition that triggers the reduced payment occurs.